SardorMS/project/README.md

 ## Features

 - Authentication.
-Users can register and sign in.
+Users can register and si-gn in.
 - Protected endpoints.
 Only signed-in users can create actions.
 - RESTful routing.
 - Middleware.